ESDeezknee/ESDeezknee/README.md

 <img src="https://user-images.githubusercontent.com/73370403/230125997-472d6cda-b3ba-45f0-aa80-80c8101574da.jpg" alt="User Scenario 1 Diagram-Scenario 1C"  width="75%">

-Description: If the visitor decides to redeem their loyalty points, they will be able to view possible rewards available or redeem it through the purchase of a jump queue ticket.
+Description: If the visitor decides to redeem their loyalty points, they will be able to view possible rewards available and redeem a reward or redeem it through the purchase of a jump queue ticket.

 <hr>